 Actual expenses for the subject (if applicable), along with the owner's projected budget, must be reported, summarized, and analyzed.
-A copy of the actual operating statements analyzed should be included in the appendix.
-If such data is unavailable, a statement to this effect is required and appropriate assumptions and limiting conditions should be made.
+A copy of the actual operating statements analyzed shouldmust be included in the appendix.
+If such data is unavailable, a statement to this effect is required and appropriate assumptions and limiting conditions shouldmust be made.

 Expense comparables of three similar properties are required.
+The identity of the expense comparables may be identified as confidential but must be available if requested.
 Historical expenses of published survey data (e.g., IREM, BOMA, etc.) may also be considered but must be supported by expense comparables.
-Any expense differences should be reconciled.
-The following expenses should be considered:
+Any expense differences shouldmust be reconciled.
+The following expenses shouldmust be considered: